ishmal/specview/README.md

-# SpecImg
+# SpecView
-Test for transmitting an image in a spectrum
+Test for transmitting a simple grayscale image in an audio spectrum.